manoa-exchange/manoa-exchange.github.io/index.md

 * Authentication using the built-in Meteor accounts package along with Sign Up and Sign In pages.
 * Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).
 * Use of Meteor Assets to initialize the database (helpful when initialization exceeds settings file size limits).
+## Goals

+This section provides a walkthrough of the Bowfolios user interface and its capabilities.
 ## User Guide

 This section provides a walkthrough of the Bowfolios user interface and its capabilities.